manishalal145/NoSQLChallenege/README.md

 * Used splinter to navigate the site and find the image url for the current Featured Mars Image and assign the url string to a variable called `featured_image_url`.

-* Make sure to find the image url to the full size `.jpg` image.
+* I made sure to find the image url to the full size `.jpg` image.

-* Make sure to save a complete url string for this image.
+* I saved a complete url string for this image.

 ```python
 # Example: